cta-observatory/protopipe/docs/usage/use_grid.rst

 connection (check for possible instabilities) or because of a problem on the server side (in which case the solution is out of your control).

-The best approach is:

-- let the process finish and eliminate the incomplete merged file,
+First let the process finish and eliminate the incomplete merged file, then the recommended approach is to use the DIRAC's command,

+``dirac-dms-directory-sync source destination``

+where ``source`` is the LFN on DIRAC's FileCatalog and ``destination`` is the target folder under you analysis directory tree.

+If this doesn't work, a more manual approach is:

 - go to the GRID, copy the list of files and dump it into e.g. ``grid.list``,
 - do the same with the local files into e.g. ``local.list``,
 - do ``diff <(sort local.list) <(sort grid.list)``,